c4pt000/radiocoin/README.md

+no windows or macos only Linux while resetting the Blockchain to 0

 # 04-10-22
 # I have to reset the Blockchain all the way back to 0
 # issues with peer connectivity and other issues